Another week, another industry award – and this time the search is on for the top employer for working families.

 As ever, confidence and communication is the key to getting on a more even keel and finding solutions that work for the people and for the business.
 SMEs need to deepen their knowledge, not just of the appropriate legislation, but also of the many different types of flexible working and the job roles each are most suited to.
 They need to help managers better understand the business case for flexible working so that they have the confidence to move away from out-modes ideas and practices.

-Companies also need to open the lines of communication with employees – who after all know better than anyone what will work best on the front line.
-The use of an HR system with a portal to allow conversations will be useful.
+The best family-friendly employers also need to open the lines of communication with employees – who after all know better than anyone what will work best on the front line.
+HR systems with a portal and workspace to allow conversations will be useful.
 Involve people in discussions about flexibility and work-life balance and not only will they be more accepting of whatever is decided – they are also likely to come up with some really innovative solutions.